wjakob/nanobind/docs/api_extra.rst

 .. cpp:class:: c_contig

-   Request that the tensor storage uses a C-contiguous representation.
+   Request that the array storage uses a C-contiguous representation.

 .. cpp:class:: f_contig

-   Request that the tensor storage uses a F (Fortran)-contiguous representation.
+   Request that the array storage uses a F (Fortran)-contiguous representation.

 .. cpp:class:: any_contig

-   Don't place any demands on tensor contiguity (the default).
+   Don't place any demands on array contiguity (the default).

 Device type
 +++++++++++